 Arabian Horse is the most popular Race Horse breeds of the world having high intelligence, stamina, spirit, trainability, beauty, and gentle disposition.
 The Arabian horses originated in the Arabian Peninsula and spread throughout the world through trade and war.
 Arabian horses are the most popular racing horse nowadays.

-The color of Arabian horses vary from a bay, gray, chestnut, black and roan, sabino color never found in Arabian horses.
-The Arabian horse is the most popular breed horse that widely used in racing, showing purpose, equestrian sports, movies, parade, circus and other places.
+The color of Arabian horses vary from bay, gray, chestnut, black and roan, sabino color never found in Arabian horses.
+The Arabian horse is the most popular breed horse that widely used in racing, showing purpose, equestrian sports, movies, parades, circus, and other places.
 In a racing Arabian horse is unparalleled to other breeds.

 2. Race Horse Breeds: Thoroughbred